0x09/resdet/README.md

 ```

 ### Video
 For compressed video stills, the best results can be gotten by choosing a highly detailed keyframe with a low quantizer.
-Single-frame yuv4mpeg streams are preferred over png screenshots for videos with chroma subsampling as it preserves the separation of the chroma planes.
+If resdet is not built with FFmpeg support then single-frame yuv4mpeg streams are preferred over png screenshots for videos with chroma subsampling as it preserves the separation of the chroma planes.
 Some ways to obtain a y4m frame:

 FFmpeg: `ffmpeg -i source -ss timestamp -vframes 1 image.y4m`

 mpv:  `mpv --start timestamp --frames=1 -o image.y4m source`

+Or, if resdet is built with FFmpeg support it can do this directly.
+Note that the offset is in number of frames rather than a timestamp:

+`resdet -o offset -n 1 source`

 Better results should be possible by analyzing multiple frames together. resdet supports this with the PFM, Y4M, MagickWand, and FFmpeg image loaders.
-To obtain multiple frames in the examples above, simply replace the argument to `-vframes` for FFmpeg or `--frames` for mpv with the desired number of frames.
+To obtain multiple frames in the examples above, simply replace the argument to `-vframes` for FFmpeg `--frames` for mpv, or `-n` for resdet with the desired number of frames.

 ### JPEG
 Moderate to heavily compressed JPEG sources tend to produce false positives at multiples of 1/8 the input resolution, generally with more appearing and in higher ranks as the quality decreases. resdet currently doesn't filter/penalize such results, although this can be mitigated somewhat by applying a deblocking filter to the image before analysis.